DukeUndergraduateML/datathon2021/README.md

 This repository contains information for Datathon2021, which is on the Asian Barometer Survey (ABS), where extensive information can be found here at http://asianbarometer.org/

+## Instructions

+Welcome to Datathon 2021!

+1. The dataset can be found at dukeml.org/dataset and the password to the file will be provided at 10:30am on Saturday, November 6, 2021 via email and Slack.
+Please download the dataset as soon as possible to prevent potential network issues on Duke’s wifi!

+2. Submissions will be due at 10:30 AM on Sunday, November 7, 2020 at Microsoft CMT (https://cmt3.research.microsoft.com/User/Login), and projects will be judged on the rubric that is found in the documentation folder.
+Specifically, we are looking for high quality submissions that answer the challenge question provided below, which are presented in a clear, statistical correct and sound manner (with support via vizualizations and citations from books or literature).

+3. In your submission, you have four pages to present the most important findings to the reviewers, with an optional four page appendix.
+Your submissions will be reviewed by at least two reviewers of either faculty/graduate students who will asess the quality of your work through peer review and provide constructive comments back to you.
+You must submit reproducible code in order for your submission to be considered.
+Please submit just on zip file to the CMT webpage, and have your group leader submit this on behalf of your group (up to four individuals).

+4. Top submissions will receive recogition from the Duke Undergraduate Machine Learning Board as well as a prize.
+These will be decided upon by the reviewers as well as area chairs that will also review the work.

+5. You are welcome to get help from mentors at the event and ask questions of the organizers.
+You are encouraged to talk to other groups as well.
+The overall goal of this event is to learn how to analyze data in a fun setting and hopefully make friends.
+There are workshops that will be held in case you are new to statistical machine learning, so please check these out.

+Finally, the event is hybrid this year in case you don't feel comfortable being around others.
+If you do come to the event, please rememeber to follow all Duke COVID-19 protocols and mask up, Duke.
+We have reserved space around campus so that students can work in small groups as well.

 ## What is the mission of the ABS?

 The ABS has three main objectives, which we repeat exactly from their webpage to help student understand their mission.